pilotmoon/PopClip-Extensions/README-beta.md

 ## Credits

 All the extensions and documentation were created by Nick Moore, except where stated.
-Contributor credits are shown in the readme file of each individual extension.
+Contributor credits may be included in a readme file with each individual extension.

 ## Contributing

 Thank you for contributing!
+New extensions can be contributed by pull request, as a new folder in the `source` folder of this repo.
+Alternatively simply by zip up your extension and email it to me.
 Contributors, please note the following:

 * By contributing to this repo, you agree that your contribution may be published at [PopClip Extensions](https://pilotmoon.com/popclip/extensions/).
+* Submitting to the repo does not guarantee publication.
-* I will choose which extensions to publish at my sole discretion, and I may make changes to any extension.
+* I may make changes to any extension submitted.
 * Don't worry about signing the extension.
 I will take care of that.

 ## Useful Links